gmosx/dart-flare/README.md

 Flare
 =====

-Flare is a collection of Barback transformers for content generation.
+Flare is a collection of Barback transformers for static generation of web sites,
-The typical use case is the static generation of web sites (similar to Jekyll, etc).
+similar to Jekyll, etc.

 Transformers
 ------------

 * MarkdownTransformer
+* MetadataExtractor
+* MetadataAggregator
+* PostsIndexer
+* PostsTransformer
+* MustacheTransformer
 * CleanupTransformer